Orbital rocket explosion likely linked to worn bearings

 No comment was immediately available from officials with GenCorp's Aerojet Rocketdyne, which refurbishes Soviet-era NK-33 engines and resells them as AJ-26 motors for the Antares rockets.
 Orbital had already announced plans to shift to a different motor even before the accident.

-The report's conclusion means that Aerojet Rocketdyne could face financial consequences for the explosion, which destroyed an unmanned capsule loaded with more than 5,000 pounds of cargo for the International Space Station.
+The report's conclusion means that Aerojet Rocketdyne could face financial consequences for the explosion, which destroyed an unmanned capsule loaded with more than 5,000 pounds (2,300 kg) of cargo for the International Space Station.

 Orbital’s fifth Antares rocket launch ended 15 seconds after liftoff from Wallops Island, Virginia, on Oct.
 28.